ehlacy01/ehlacy01/README.md

 - 🌱 I’m currently learning **Front end development with React and AWS**

-- 🤝 I want to collaborate on [Watson Virtual Assistant](https://github.com/ehlacy01/Synopsis)
+- 🤝 I want to collaborate

 - 🤝 I’m looking for help with **Artificial Intelligence, Machine Learning**